urmid2003/resumewebsite/README.md

 ### Amazon SES (Simple Email Service)
 - Configured to send an email with the content of the "Contact Us" form when a user submits it.

+### Deployment
+- This website is hosted as a static website, stored in an AWS S3 bucket.

 ## Flowchart
 Below is the flowchart illustrating the functionality: